nkrot/android-studies/RSSReader/README.md

 2. what is the correct approach of storing timestamps in DB/preferences.
 And how to show time correctly to the user (respecting user's locale)
    -- keep it in milliseconds

-3. THE APPLICATION CRASHES WHEN SCROLLING DOWN THE LIST
+3. THE APPLICATION CRASHES WHEN SCROLLING DOWN THE LIST -- probably because there is too many downloading async tasks

-4. The app crashes in ShowNewsItemActivity if ImageView in activity_show_news_item is placed as the 3rd element, after the title and the date. -- no longer crashes. hummm
+4. ??
+The app crashes in ShowNewsItemActivity if ImageView in activity_show_news_item is placed as the 3rd element, after the title and the date. -- no longer crashes. hummm

 5. A: in AsyncTask, is it in doInBackground() only where the commands are run in background, meanwhile stuff in onPostExecute runs also in background?

+6. Q: what is the best place to stop the underlying DB?
+Now i am doing it in MainActivity#onStop and it seems to be happening way too often!

+7. Q: what is the best way to pass data to ShowNewsItemActivity:
+      a) via an Intent with Parcelable RSSFeedEntry (current implementation)
+      b) by passing an record ID in RSSCache and making the Activity retrieve that record from the RSSCache -- we believe that the cache exists and contains relevant data

+8. Q: What is the best place to initialize the singleton RSSCache.initInstance(Context)?
+      a) in MainActivity
+      b) in a new class MyApplication (in onCreate).
+Is it possible to get Context here?

 Homework #5 -- database and SharedPrefs
 ===========